Shrutijn20/DAA-TA2/README.md

 <br><br>
 Case 1:
 <br><br>
+Application 1: <br>
+Measuring flour by using measuring cup of different quantity.
-Application 1: <br> Suppose we want to add 35g of flour to bake a cake and we have measuring cups of 5g,10g and many more.
-So here we select different cups to add exactly the amount of sum we need.
+Suppose we want to take 35g of flour to bake a cake and we have measuring cups of different quantity like 5g,10g,15g and 20g.
+So here we select different cups to add exactly the amount of sum we need.So it can be done in many ways like [5,10,20],[5,5,10,15] and many more ways.<br>
+So in the subset problem 35 will be given as the sum required and the array will have the size of the measuring cups.
+The result will be the cups used to get the amount required.